 - 5. To change the order of the grouping types: - a.
 In the Grouping Order list, select the grouping type that you want to move up or down in the grouping order. - b.
-Right-click the selected grouping type, and then select Move Up or Move Down from the shortcut menu. - 6.
-To delete a custom grouping, click Delete 💌.
+Right-click the selected grouping type, and then select Move Up or Move Down. - 6.
+To delete a custom grouping, click Delete X.